Piala Indonesia: History

-The competition had its origins from the semi-professional football era in 1985 as Piala Liga (lit.
-'League Cup'), which ran until 1989 under Galatama competition.
-It started again in 1992 and 1994 as Piala Galatama (lit.
-'Galatama Cup').

 PSSI started the professional cup competition in 2005, under the name of Copa Dji Sam Soe Indonesia until 2009 for sponsorship reasons, after which the name of the tournament was changed to the Piala Indonesia.
-In 2012, after a one-year hiatus, the Indonesian football "dualism" meant only Liga Prima Indonesia (LPI) clubs competed; Persibo Bojonegoro won that year's Indonesia Cup.
+In 2012, after a one-year hiatus, the Indonesian football "dualism" meant only Indonesian Premier League (IPL) clubs competed; Persibo Bojonegoro won that year's Indonesia Cup.

-The competition returned for the 2018–19 edition after six years, where Kratingdaeng was the title sponsor of Piala Indonesia.
+The competition returned for the 2018–19 edition after six years of hiatus because it was at the time replaced by Piala Presiden.
+In 2018, Kratingdaeng became the title sponsor of Piala Indonesia.

+The competition has not been held on several occasions, in 2015–16 due to the PSSI's ban on handling all of the football competitions by FIFA and since 2020 partially due to the COVID-19 pandemic, the lack of sponsor, the election, and geographical factors that made it hard for clubs to play without rest.